 Several explanations have been proposed for the possible connection between antibiotic use and breast cancer.
 Antibiotics affect multiple organs, not just the bacteria they are intended to combat.
 Antibiotics reduce the diversity of intestinal microflora and may interfere with the ability of such microflora to metabolize plant phytochemicals into compounds that protect against cancer.
 Antibiotic use also affects the immune system and inflammation in ways that may increase breast cancer risk.
 In addition, antibiotics have been shown to disturb bone metabolism, with unknown effects on the potential to develop bone metastases.

 There is also evidence that antibiotics may affect breast tissue directly.
 Breast tumor tissue and paired normal adjacent tissue from the same women using antibiotics have been found to contain different types and levels of bacteria.
-The total bacterial DNA load has also been found to be reduced in tumor versus paired normal tissue in antibiotic users.
+Total bacterial DNA load has also been found to be reduced in tumor versus paired normal tissue in antibiotic users.

 A study of mice that spontaneously develop mammary tumors that overexpress HER-2/neu (HER2+) found that mice administered either Garamycin or a combination of Cipro and Flagyl developed more tumors than similar untreated mice.
-The mammary glands of the mice who were treated were found to have more numerous and more developed terminal ductal lobular units than control mice.
+The mammary glands of the treated mice were found to have more numerous and more developed terminal ductal lobular units than control mice.
 This suggests that the breasts themselves may be altered by antibiotic exposure.

 Antibiotics in food